muyun/dev.2language/nextjs/notes.md

 #### learning notes

+-   nextjs

+    -   page.tsx is a special Next.js file that exports a React component, and it's required for the route to be accessibl

 -   Tailwind - CSS Styling

     -   **CSS modules** allow us to scope CSS to a compoent by creating unique class names